xavierjohn/ServiceLevelIndicators/README.md

 **ServiceLevelIndicators** library will help emit latency metrics for each API operation to help monitor the service performance over time.
 The metrics is emitted via standard [.NET Meter Class](https://learn.microsoft.com/en-us/dotnet/api/system.diagnostics.metrics.meter?view=net-7.0).

-By default, an instrument named `ServiceLevelIndicator` is added to the service metrics and the metrics are emitted.
+By default, a meter named `ServiceLevelIndicator` with instrument name `operation.duration` is added to the service metrics.
 The metrics are emitted with the following [attributes](https://opentelemetry.io/docs/specs/otel/common/#attribute).

 - CustomerResourceId - A value that helps identity the customer, customer group or calling service.
 - LocationId - The location where the service running. eg. Public cloud, West US 3 region.
 [Azure Core](https://learn.microsoft.com/en-us/dotnet/api/azure.core.azurelocation?view=azure-dotnet)